 This is one of the many reasons why this type of dog is one you should be prepared to have a lot of grooming treatments done on; it’s the only way to keep them manageable at times!

 Temperament & Personality

 Behaviourally, the Great Pyrenees Australian Shepherd mix is a very interesting dog.
 One thing you will need to do is watch the parents if you can.
 As this will be a hybrid, they tend to take on a happy blend of attributes from both parents.
-As such, you should take the time to learn more about how it was bred and the dogs that bred it.
+As such, you should take the time to learn more about how he was bred and the dogs that bred him.
 This should give you a meaningful idea of the type of dog you might be about to introduce into the family home!

 The main reason you should care about them in terms of behavior is their studious attitude.
-While they all have their personalities, rarely, these types of crossbreed dogs don't have that watchful, watchdog attitude that often comes from the Great Pyrenees' side of their genetic heritage.
+While they all have their personalities, rarely these types of crossbreed dogs don't have that watchful, watchdog attitude that often comes from the Great Pyrenees' side of their genetic heritage.
 They're big dogs, and they're bred to watch and take care of you – that's what they're here for!

 Feeding your Great Pyrenees Australian Shepherd mix

 Feeding such a dog can be a bit of a nightmare at first, to be honest.
 While they could just eat just about anything, the problem is that they tend to be really on their feet to eat.
 And eat.
 And eat.